Budget 2025: helping build Alberta’s workforce

 Bridging the gap for internationally educated nurses

-We’ve invested more than $18 million to expand and create over 1,800 new seats in nurse bridging programs for Internationally Educated Nurses (IEN) at post-secondary institutions across the province.
+We have invested more than $18 million to create over 1,800 additional seats in new and expanded nurse bridging programs for Internationally Educated Nurses (IEN) at post-secondary institutions across the province.

 Expanding technology talent